May Sale. Ends May 26th

 • Competitive universities look at GCSE profiles, particularly for oversubscribed courses like medicine or law

-If you don’t achieve grade 4 in English and maths, you’re required by law to continue studying these subjects until age 18.
-This might mean retaking GCSEs or taking alternative qualifications like Functional Skills.
+⚠️ Important: If you do not achieve grade 4 in English and Maths, you are required by law to continue studying these subjects until age 18.
+This may mean resitting GCSEs or taking alternative qualifications such as Functional Skills.

 How Are GCSE Results Grades Calculated?